mirajshrestha/LoginRegistration---JSPServlet/README.md

 # LoginRegistration---JSPServlet
-A simple login and registration application made using JSP and Servlet
+This is a simple login and registration application made using JSP and Servlet.